 Name and URL of the accessed data

-The transmitted data volume
+The data volume transmitted

 The message whether the access was successful

-The used browser and operating system
+The browser and operating system used

-Name of the Internet Provider (ISP)
+The name of the Internet Provider (ISP)

-The referring website (referring URL)
+The referring website (referrer URL)

 2. Administration of the network infrastructure